cypress-io/cypress-example-conduit-app/README.md

 - [profile-spec.js](cypress/integration/profile-spec.js) lets the user edit their profile
 - [register-spec.js](cypress/integration/register-spec.js) tests if a new user can register
 - [tags-spec.js](cypress/integration/tags-spec.js) checks if tags work
+- [pagination-spec.js](cypress/integration/pagination-spec.js) creates many articles via API calls and then checks if they are displayed across two pages

 ## Full code coverage